Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Overview

-\textbf{Offline Correlation-Aware Clustering (\S~\ref{sec:offline}).} \Neuralink{} begins with the identification of an optimized neuron placement in flash by clustering co-activated neurons.
-Specially, the process consists of three steps. \scalebox{1.2}{\ding{182}} \textbf{Pattern Extraction.} We develop distinct strategies to extract co-activation patterns in transformer-based LLMs efficiently.
-These extracted patterns quantify the strength of co-activation correlations among neurons, forming the foundation for subsequent neuron rearrangement. \scalebox{1.2}{\ding{183}} \textbf{Problem Abstraction.} We model the process of identifying optimal neuron placement as a graph representation.
-Leveraging this abstraction, we reformulate the problem into a Hamiltonian Pathfinding task, enabling a more efficient solution through graph-theoretic techniques. \scalebox{1.2}{\ding{184}} \textbf{Hamilton Pathfinding.} Given the NP-hard nature of the optimized problem, we devise a heuristic algorithm that employs a greedy approach.
-We prove strictly that our algorithm can search for the locally optimal solution with the time complexity of $O(n^2 \log n)$.
+\textbf{Offline Correlation-Aware Clustering (\S~\ref{sec:offline}).} \Neuralink{} begins with the identification of an optimized neuron placement in flash memory.
+The core idea in this stage is to cluster frequently co-activated neurons together, which involves three key steps: \scalebox{1.2}{\ding{182}} \textbf{Pattern Extraction.} We propose a specific design to efficiently extract neuron co-activation patterns based on profiling results.
+These extracted patterns quantify the strength of co-activation correlations among neurons, providing the foundation for subsequent neuron rearrangement. \scalebox{1.2}{\ding{183}} \textbf{Problem Abstraction.} We model the neuron placement in flash memory as a graph representation.
+Building on this abstraction, we reformulate the optimization task into a classic Hamiltonian pathfinding problem.
+This conversion allows us to apply efficient graph-theoretic techniques, leading to a more effective solution for neuron placement optimization. \scalebox{1.2}{\ding{184}} \textbf{Hamiltonian Pathfinding.} Given the NP-complete nature of the optimization problem, we devise a heuristic algorithm that greedily searches for the optimal placement.
+We prove that our algorithm can find a locally optimal solution with a polynomial time complexity.